-3.2 How the proposed fares differ from current fares
+3.2 How the new fares differ from the current fares

-For trips up to 56 sections (or around 90km), our proposed maximum fares for rural and regional buses have been set at 70% of the maximum Opal peak fares that applies in metropolitan and outer metropolitan regions.
+For trips up to 56 sections (or around 90km), we have set maximum fares from 2021 to 2025 at 70% of the maximum Opal peak fares that applies in metropolitan and outer metropolitan regions.
 Maximum Opal fares apply to both peak and off-peak services, but in practice off-peak fares are charged at a reduced rate (70% of the peak time fare).
 While we support more consistent maximum fares, we consider that it would not be appropriate to set maximum fares for rural and regional bus services at the same level as maximum (peak) Opal fares.
-Setting rural and regional bus fares at 70% of maximum Opal fares recognises that rural and regional bus services operate more like off-peak services and ensures that their fares reflect this difference.
+Our decision to set rural and regional bus fares at 70% of maximum Opal fares recognises that rural and regional bus services operate more like off-peak services and ensures that their fares reflect this difference.